tilt-dev/tilt/CONTRIBUTING.md

 ## Documentation

-The landing page and documentation lives in
-[the tilt.build repo](https://github.com/tilt-dev/tilt.build/).
+The user-facing landing page and documentation lives in [the tilt.build repo](https://github.com/tilt-dev/tilt.build/).

 We write our docs in Markdown and generate static HTML with [Jekyll](https://jekyllrb.com/).

 Netlify will automatically deploy the docs to [the public site](https://docs.tilt.dev/) when you merge to master.

+For internal architecture, see [the Tilt Architecture Guide](internal/README.md).

 ## Wire